 For riders new to BMX racing this is a useful booklet prepared by the South BMX Region.

-- Pre-registration will open approx. 2 weeks prior to the event and closes at 23:55 on the Thursday prior to each round.
+• Pre-registration will open approx 2 weeks prior to the event and closes at 23:55 on the Thursday prior to each round.

-- If riding 20” and 24” both bikes must be entered via BC entry system.
+• If riding 20” and 24” both bikes must be entered via BC entry system.

 • It is the rider’s responsibility to check the information on the pre-sheets.

 • Errors or omissions cannot be rectified retrospectively after racing has started.

 Front number plates and Side Plates

-- All riders must use a front plate clearly displaying the number with which they have registered.
+• Front and side number plates are mandatory clearly displaying the number with which they have registered.

-- Please make sure you have a number, plate and side plates BEFORE the event and enter this during the registration process.
+• Please make sure you have a number, plate and side plates BEFORE the event and enter this during the registration process.

 Race age calculation